 Super Duolingo gives you:

-On the whole, unless the ads really bother you, there is not a huge difference between the free and subscription versions apart from limited hearts (lives).
+On the whole, unless the ads really bother you, there is not a huge difference between the free and subscription versions.
+This is especially the case if you use the web version of Duolingo where you can get unlimited lessons due to it not using hearts.

 There is a free 2 week trial of Super Duolingo and the family plan.